Last update: 12/01/2023

 Yes, anyone from any country can currently travel to Tanzania.

 Tanzania has not released comprehensive totals on COVID-19 cases or deaths since April 2020, so it’s difficult to know how safe Tanzania is in terms of COVID.
-However, the CDC classifies travel to Tanzania as “Level 4- Very High Risk.”
+The CDC classifies travel to Tanzania as “Level unknown.”
 If you have a pre-existing condition or any health condition that could increase your chances of serious illness, avoid traveling to Tanzania.
 In all other cases, you should reconsider travel to Tanzania.

 No, travelers from all countries can currently visit Tanzania.